bochinchero/decred-pub/StakedValue/README.md

 The **Supply-Adjusted Staked Realised Value** behaves as a faster moving average than the Realised Value to the Market Value, a first line of support in bullish trends and first line of resistance in downtrends and sideways action.

-The relationship between the Realised Value and the Supply-Adjusted Staked Realised Value also seenms to provide an indication of the market trend, this is better visualised by constructing an oscilator based on the ratio between these two metrics.
+The relationship between the Realised Value and the Supply-Adjusted Staked Realised Value also seenms to provide a lagging indicator of the direction that the market is trending, this is better visualised by constructing an oscilator based on the ratio between these two metrics.
 The **SASRVRV ratio** is calculated as `Supply-Adjusted Staked Realised Value / Realised Value`.

 ![SASRVRV Ratio](./img/7_SASRVRV.png)

-During the past market cycle, the SASRV/RV ratio remained above 1 throughout the entirety of the bull market, but during the bear market it has struggled to decisevely break and sustain above that value.
-Given that Decred has only had a single market cycle, limiting the amount of data points available, we can only hypothethise that this metric will once again have a strong breakout above 1 when the next bull market kicks into full gear - something to keep an eye on over the next few weeks.
+During the past market cycle, the SASRV/RV ratio remained above 1 throughout the entirety of the bull market, while during the bear market it has struggled to decisevely break and sustain above that value.
+While this metric has just crossed bullish again, I'd like to see a strong breakout to the upside as confirmation of what looks like an upcoming bull market kicking into full gear - something to keep an eye on over the next few weeks.

+GIven that DCR is a relatively nascent asset, with only a single market cycle under it's belt, I think it's important to highlight that a lot of what is discussed above regarding these metrics are mere hypotheses based on the available data - the real test will come as the next market cycle develops and these are proven out.